wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		- -
 		- -
 		- [List Comprehension]
+		  id:: 63401531-c0b4-4a62-8e70-b2b66d4d8ed9
 		  Begin with a descriptive name for the list, such as squares.
 Next, open a set of square brackets and define the expression for the values you want to store in the new list.
 In this example the expression is value**2, which raises the value to the second power.
 Then, write a for loop to generate the numbers you want to feed into the expression, and close the square brackets.
-The for loop in this example is for value in range [1, 10] #card
+The for loop in this example is for value in range [1, 10] #car
 			- squares = [value**2 for value in range(1, 11)]
 		- -
 		- -
-		- Show in a slice the second, third and fourth items of the list players #card
+		- Show in a slice the second, third and fourth items of the list players #car id:: 63401531-c2a2-4c8c-81f9-499ad2989d06
 			- print(players[1:4])
 		- -
 		- -
 		- alphabetically #ñspace
 		- -
 		- -
-		- Construct a list with the numbers: [1, 5] #card
+		- Construct a list with the numbers: [1, 5] #car
 			- numbers = list(range(1, 6))
 		- -
 		- -
 		- Notice that reverse() doesn’t sort backward alphabetically; it simply reverses the order of the list: #ñspace
 		- -
 		- -
-		- Another way of access to an element in a dict instead of indexes in square brackets #card
+		- Another way of access to an element in a dict instead of indexes in square brackets #car
 			- For dictionaries, specifically, you can use the get() method to set a default value that will be returned if the requested key doesn’t exist.
 		- -
 		- -